Collapse of Hotel New World

-The collapse of Hotel New World was a civil disaster that occurred in Singapore on 15 March 1986.
+The collapse of Hotel New World (Note: Since the accident, the building has been popularly called the Hotel New World.) was a civil disaster that occurred in Singapore on 15 March 1986.
 The Hotel New World was a six-story building situated at the junction of Serangoon Road and Owen Road in the Rochor district when it suddenly collapsed, trapping 50 people beneath the rubble.
 33 people died and 17 people were rescued.

 Background

-Hotel New World, officially called the Lian Yak Building (联益大厦), was completed in 1971 and consisted of six storeys and a basement garage.
-The Hotel New World, previously known as the New Serangoon Hotel until 1984, was the main tenant occupying the top four floors, and a branch of the Industrial & Commercial Bank (which merged with United Overseas Bank in 1987) took up the ground level.
+The Lian Yak Building (联益大厦) was completed in 1971 and consisted of six storeys and a basement garage.
+The Hotel New World, previously known as the New Serangoon Hotel until 1984, was the main tenant occupying the top four floors, and a branch of the Industrial & Commercial Bank (ICB) took up the ground level.
 A nightclub, Universal Neptune Nite-Club and Restaurant, was situated on the second level of the building at the time of the collapse.

-The building had previously experienced a poisonous gas leak (caused by carbon monoxide) in some of the hotel rooms, first hitting the headlines on 30 August 1975, the day after the poisonous gas leak was reported.
+The building had previously experienced a carbon monoxide gas leak in some of the hotel rooms on 29 August 1975, hospitalising 35 guests.
+Various witnesses, such as contractors and the night club's watchman, reported cracks in the building's walls between 1974 to 1983, though structural issues had not yet been observed.
+One day before the Lian Yak Building collapsed, a large crack appeared on a pillar at the nightclub and exposed the pillar's bricks.
+A mirror, installed on a column in the nightclub's dressing room, also spontaneously cracked, and the column's plywood panelling was bulging to the right.
+The building's owner, Ng Khong Lim, was informed of both instances, and ordered workers to prop up both columns; witnesses say that workers used timber planks as the props.

 Collapse

-On 15 March 1986, the building rapidly collapsed in less than a minute at about 11:25 am, leaving little time for anyone to make their escape.
-Witnesses reported hearing an explosion prior to the collapse, but the police ruled out the possibility of a bomb attack.
-A gas explosion was thought to be a possible cause.

-The collapse was met with shock by many, including the then-Prime Minister Lee Kuan Yew who was quoted as saying that "the collapse of such a building is unprecedented."
+At 11:15 am on 15 March 1986, (Note: Witnesses of the accident gave different timings ranging from 11:00 am to 11:25 am.
+According to writer Joan Hon, at 11:26 am, the building's fire line activated the alarm in the Hill Street fire station; an Esso petrol station near the building had its electricity cut off during the collapse, and the hands of its wall clock display the same time.
+The Committee of Inquiry report, however, records the timing of the accident to be 11:15 am.) the building rapidly collapsed, creating a cloud of dust that enveloped surrounding properties.
+The collapse was met with shock by many, including the then-Prime Minister Lee Kuan Yew who was quoted as saying that "the collapse of such a building is unprecedented".